-Fig. (map on left) Phase 1 -Completed (map on right) Phase 2,3,4 -Various stages of completion Purple - Earmarked for the future design a Harrington road right of way: 18-20 meters street length: ~900 meters context: school area The 900 m stretch of Harrington Road hosts 9 schools, 2 large auditoria, several restaurants & other commercial activities.
-The school children account for a high volume of young pedestrian traffic in this area, which required interventions for wide footpaths and safe crossings.
-The residents' association in the area played a strong role in voicing the needs of the people and to drive the project through successfully.
+Fig. (top left) Phase 1 - Completed

+Fig. (top right) Phase 2,3,4 - Various stages of completion.
+Purple - Earmarked for the future

+Fig. (bottom) An architecture firm empanelled by the Greater Chennai Corporation presenting the design of an intersection in Chennai.
+Harrington Road right of way: 18-20 meters street length: ~900 meters context: school area The 900 m stretch of Harrington Road hosts 9 schools, 2 large auditoria, several restaurants, and other commercial activities.
+School children account for a high volume of young pedestrian traffic in this area, precipitating the need for wide footpaths and safe crossings.
+The residents' association in this area played a strong role in voicing the needs of the people and driving the project successfully.
 They also remain pivotal in the maintenance of the street.
-Harrington road resonates today as a good example of street transformation in Chennai.
+Harrington Road resonates today as a good example of street transformation in Chennai.